Los Angeles Criminal Defense Attorney Explains the Elements of Theft

 Understanding the prosecution’s case

-At the L.A.
-Law Offices of Arash Hashemi, one of the first steps in planning your defense is to analyze the prosecution’s case against you.
+At the Law Offices of Arash Hashemi, one of the first steps in planning your defense is to analyze the prosecution’s case against you.
 Here are the elements of theft that the prosecution must prove to convict you:

 - You unlawfully took something: First, the prosecution must show that the property was taken without the owner’s consent.